Alfadhils/Alfadhils.github.io/_pages/cv.md

   * Implemented Reinforcement Learning on an AWS DeepRacer cloud-based racing simulation, completing 3 laps in under time constraints.
   * Develop a CLI application for dog breed classification using pre-trained models.
   * Develop a CLI application to fine-tune a pre-trained Torchvision models for flower classification, complete with an inference.

+* AWS Advanced ML/AI Scholarship, Udacity, 2024 Cohort,**Apr 2024 - Present**.
+  * Selected as one of 500 participants worldwide through the alumni pool of previous program.
+  * Developed an application for AutoML framework, Computer Vision, and Real Industry Projects using AWS SageMaker and other resources.